Aliases for SUPT5H Gene

 GeneCards Summary for SUPT5H Gene

 SUPT5H (SPT5 Homolog, DSIF Elongation Factor Subunit) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Formation of HIV-1 elongation complex containing HIV-1 Tat.
+Diseases associated with SUPT5H include Immunodeficiency With Hyper-Igm, Type 2 and Schuurs-Hoeijmakers Syndrome.
+Among its related pathways are Formation of HIV-1 elongation complex containing HIV-1 Tat and HIV Life Cycle.
 Gene Ontology (GO) annotations related to this gene include chromatin binding.